-is located only 30 miles North of Boston and is accessible by car, train or boat.
-Good Harbor Beach is just one of the fabulous beaches or go for a whale watch and experience the thrill of a lifetime on a family Ocean adventure.
+is located 30 miles North of Boston and is accessible by car, train or boat.
+Good Harbor Beach in Gloucester is just one of the fabulous beaches or go for a whale watch and experience the thrill of a lifetime on a family Ocean adventure.

-, event listings and local information to find the best businesses, restaurants, whale watches, hotels and accommodations in the area.
+, event listings and a local guide to find the best businesses, restaurants, whale watches, hotels and accommodations in the area.

 Start your Cape Ann vacation in Gloucester which is one of four Cape Ann

 Communities that offers you recreation and relaxation as well as the excitement of the countless festivals and celebrations found only in New England.